 What is libido?

-- If they are in a happy, consensual sexual relationship.
+- If you are in a happy, consensual sexual relationship –

 - Having no interest in sexual activity of any kind, including masturbation

 - The lack of sexual interest causes concern and distress.

 Thankfully, experiencing low libido at some point does not mean that you will never be interested in sex.
 In many cases, the solution may be as simple as switching medications, fixing a health issue that can dull arousal, or implementing relaxation techniques.